josephjungers/embeddedwork/README.md

 ## Requirements

 The file will work on Unix-based platforms such as Ubuntu.
-It works on ROS Distribution "ROS Melodic Morenia"
+It works on ROS Distribution "ROS Melodic Morenia".
+Python is required.

 ## Installation and configuration